-At the end of the assessment, you receive an individually tailored exercise regimen with recommendations for technique modification, training strategies, and footwear that can reduce the risk of injury.
-Assessments are conducted by licensed clinicians and are available at different times during the week.
+At the end of the assessment, your licensed clinician provides you with an individually tailored exercise regimen that includes recommendations for technique modification, training strategies, and footwear that can reduce the risk of injury.
+We offer in-person visits and video visits at different times during the week.

 Injury Prevention Lectures and Workshops